 While Clinical Evaluation is a continuous process, Clinical Evaluation Reports provide a “snapshot” of the conclusions of Clinical Evaluation at intervals dictated by the risk classification of the device.
 A Clinical Evaluation Report must be produced in relation to all medical devices under the EU MDR regardless of risk class.

 The EU MDR - Medical Device Regulation (EU) 2017/745, fully in force from May 2021 - replaced the Medical Device Directive MDD 93/42/EC and introduced a wide range of new regulatory requirements, including for the conduct of Clinical Evaluation and the writing of CERs.

 Because a properly structured Clinical Evaluation Report is a key requirement for regulatory approval of all medical devices under the MDR, it is vital that manufacturers understand the requirements for developing CERs under the new legislation.
-It is also important that manufacturers have access to a Clinical Evaluation Report writer with sufficient knowledge and expertise to meet MDR requirements.
+It is also important that manufacturers have access to a CER writer with sufficient knowledge and expertise to meet MDR requirements.